Queensland Cultural Centre: South Brisbane before the Queensland Cultural Centre

 Prior to European settlement, the entire South Brisbane Peninsula was known as Kurilpa, an important gathering place for the Yuggera/Jagera people.
 The tip of the South Brisbane Peninsula was a traditional river crossing.
 After the establishment of the Moreton Bay Penal settlement in 1825, convicts cleared the river flats to grow crops for the settlement and in the 1830s timber was exported from the south bank to Sydney.

 From the 1840s, South Brisbane emerged as one of the most important locations for port activity in Queensland, initially aided by direct access to the Darling Downs and Ipswich.
 As maritime trade expanded, shipyards and warehouses were gradually built along the river.
 Over time, a range of commercial, light industrial, and manufacturing activities also developed, as well as civic and residential uses.

 The area prospered in the 1880s and South Brisbane became a municipality (the Borough of South Brisbane) in 1888.
 As part of the development boom, a dry dock was opened in 1881, coal wharves and associated rail links were built, and South Brisbane railway station was established as the terminus for suburban and rural trains.

-By the end of the 19th century, the area had developed into a substantial urban settlement, with Stanley Street as a major retail center and thoroughfare.
-However, this development could not halt the gradual decline in the 20th century, which accelerated after World War II and was influenced by the realignment of Brisbane economic activities and transportation networks.
-In the postwar period, shipyards, stores, and rail sidings were closed and subsequently demolished as shipping increasingly moved downriver.
+By the end of the 19th century, the area had developed into a substantial urban settlement, with Stanley Street as a major retail centre and thoroughfare.

+In 1911, the Cremorne Theatre (then called the Cremorne Gardens) opened where the Queensland Art Gallery now stands, on Stanley Street, South Brisbane.
+It was used mostly for vaudeville, variety shows and for occasional drama productions.
+By mid-1952, the building was remodeled to be used as office and storage space for film rental companies.
+In 1954, it burnt down and was never rebuilt.
+The current Cremorne Theatre in the Queensland Cultural Centre was named in its honour.

+By the late 1960s, much of South Brisbane, especially along the river, was in economic decline due to the reorientation of economic activity and transport networks.
+Shipyards, stores, and rail sidings were closed and subsequently demolished as shipping increasingly moved downriver.
 The decline of such a centrally located area in the capital provided an opportunity for extensive urban renewal.

-The Queensland Cultural Centre is located on the site of one of Queensland's historic theaters, the Cremorne Theatre.
-The Cremorne Theatre was originally an open-air theater with about 1,800 seats and was located on Stanley Street, South Brisbane, between Peel and Melbourne Streets, near where the Victoria Bridge crossed the Brisbane River and where the Queensland Art Gallery now stands.